Skip to Main Content

 Arrangement

 The Rev. Jonathan Davis Family Collection has been arranged in two series, one of which has been further arranged in subseries.
 Series I is correspondence, which is the majority of the collection.
 Subseries 1 is correspondence written between Davis family and extended family.
 This series is arranged alphabetically by the writer’s last name and then chronologically.
 Subseries 2 is correspondence between non-Davis family to Harriet E. (Davis) Furman and her sister Mary G. (Davis) Furman, arranged chronologically, with the undated correspondence last.
-Series II Miscellanea consists of writings, diaries, calling cards arranged by individual Davis Family members, and various military papers.
+Series II Miscellanea consists of writings, diaries, calling cards and various military papers, arranged by individual Davis Family members.

 Series I: Personal Correspondence